The Christmas cheer continues! I added some Christmas decor to our little makeshift back foyer …

 Christmas decorating ideas for the back foyer:

-Maybe this is backwards, but let’s start with the back foyer because it’s my favorite.
-It’s basically just an extra blank wall in our kitchen, but I turned it into a small little drop zone/mudroom, which you can read more about here.
+Maybe this is backward, but let’s start with the back foyer because it’s my favorite.
+It’s basically just an extra blank wall in our kitchen, but I turned it into a small little mudroom.

 We bought most of the pieces for this space new this year, but I love most of it and am still really happy with it all.
 I mean, those wood and metal hooks are just gorgeous … and a bit harder to see with all of those winter coats and scarves!